guolaiguoqu/summer-projects/README.md

-# supplementary notes
+# to the GR notes
-At Oxford, many professors contribute to the learning process of students by writing out more digestable lecture notes than textbooks.
-In this repository, I have attached some of my explanations to the confusions I have had during reading the notes for the first time.
+This repository contains some of my explanations or working based on the third year general relativity note written by professor Balbus.